Itach1-So/Itach1-So/README.md

 ## 📌 Vision

-Become a professional **Web Developer** through building real-world projects, mastering security principles, and understanding the web at a deeper level.
+Become a professional Full-Stack Web Developer by building real-world projects, improving problem-solving skills, and continuously learning modern technologies.

 *Every day is an opportunity to learn something new!*